U.S. Prepares Evacuation as Virus Death Toll in China Continues Rising

-The U.S. Consulate at the epicenter of the Coronavirus outbreak in the central China city of Wuhan announced Sunday it will evacuate its personnel and some private citizens aboard a charter flight.
+The U.S. Consulate at the epicenter of the Coronavirus outbreak in the central China city of Wuhan announced Sunday it will evacuate its personnel and some private citizens aboard a charter flight as the global death count rose to 56.

 The alert came as one infectious disease specialist at Imperial College, London warned, “It is uncertain at the current time whether it is possible to contain the continuing epidemic within China.”